CrickmoreRoguljaLabs/GCaMP-tdt_Analysis/README.md

 It should appear in the Plugins>macros dropdown menu

 ### Using the macro
-Save all your images in a single folder with no other images.
 Run the macro.
 It will first ask you to choose the source directory - select the folder containing the images.
 It will then ask you to choose the output directory - select the folder where you want the prepared images to save.